selfup/exdaas/README.md

 `./scripts/test.sh`

+1. This will ensure everything is installed
+2. Create an Alpine Docker Container
-This will ensure everything is installed, create a docker container (Alpine), and that all needed directories are made.
-Essentially the _bootstrapping_ script.
+3. Ensure all needed directories are made.

+Essentially the _bootstrapping_ script :rocket:

 Called test, because it ensures that your dev enviornment is ready to roll, and it runs tests :smile: